khrysmadei/Inspestor_App/README.md

  # Training
- The developers used SSD MobileNet based on Deep Learning, the training datasets were personally collected and captured by the developers.
- A total of 4,000 images in different angles each insects were trained.
+The developers used SSD MobileNet based on Deep Learning while the training datasets were personally collected and captured by the developers.
+A total of 4,000 images at different angles were trained on each insect pest, consisting of an overall 24,000-image dataset.

 # Developers